opensesame99/openSesame/3rd/protobuf/examples/README.txt

 These examples are part of the Protocol Buffers tutorial, located at: https://developers.google.com/protocol-buffers/docs/tutorials

-* Note that on some platforms you may have to edit the Makefile and remove "-lpthread" from the linker commands (perhaps replacing it with something else).
+* Note that on some platforms you may have to edit the Makefile and reopensesame "-lpthread" from the linker commands (perhaps replacing it with something else).
 We didn't do this automatically because we wanted to keep the example simple.